Attack on Niger military base leaves 71 soldiers dead

 The region has been beset by violence from suspected Islamist militant groups over in recent months.
 Thirteen French soldiers were killed in a crash involving two helicopters during an operation against jihadists fighters in Mali last month.

-At least 53 soldiers died in a terrorist attack on a military camp in the country's north-east in November.
+At least 53 soldiers died in a terror attack on a military camp in the country's north-east in November.